-Once you’ve decided to quit smoking, set your “target quit date” a few weeks away.
-In the time leading up to your quit day, try some of these ideas offered by the Tobacco Control Research Branch of the National Cancer Institute to help you successfully quit smoking.
+Once you’ve decided to quit smoking, set your target quit date.
+Make it a few weeks away.
+In the time leading up to your quit day, try some of these ideas to help you quit successfully.

 - Switch to a brand you find distasteful.

 - Change to a brand that is low in tar and nicotine a couple of weeks before your quit date.
 This will help to ease you off of smoking chemicals.
 Be careful not to increase the number of cigarettes you smoke to make up for changes in nicotine and tar.

 Cut Down the Number of Cigarettes You Smoke